storres20/firebaseCRUD1/README.md

-# ⚡CRUD con Firebase ⚡
+# ⚡CRUD with Firebase ⚡

 > Data table showing list of people.
 Allows CRUD with database